QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/002.commands/012.iptables/docs.md

 ### Iptables Alternatives

 Note that [Netfilter](https://en.wikipedia.org/wiki/Netfilter) in Linux Kernel provides firewall functionality.
 There are some tools to use this functionality. [iptables](https://en.wikipedia.org/wiki/Iptables) is one of them.
 It's considered a legacy tool. [nftables](https://en.wikipedia.org/wiki/Nftables) is going to replace it.
+For a basic nftables setup you can read this [page](https://wiki.archlinux.org/title/Nftables#Simple_stateful_firewall).

 #### Fedora/Red Hat